Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 127.0.1.1        [Add same hostname as before.]
 ```

 c.
-To setup the administrator account, run `passwd` to set the root password.<br>
+To setup the administrator account/root, run `passwd` to create the account and set the root password.<br>
 d.
-To add a user account, run `useradd -m -G wheel,storage,power -s /bin/bash [Insert Username Here]` to create your user account.<br>
+To add/create a user account, run `useradd -m -G wheel,storage,power -s /bin/bash [Insert Username Here]` to create your user account.<br>
 e.
 Run `passwd [Insert Username Here]` to set the password for the user account that you just created.<br>
 f.
-Run `EDITOR=nano visudo` to and edit the following permissions.<br>
+Once the user account(s) have been setup, run `EDITOR=nano visudo` to edit the administrative permissions/sudo.<br>
 Uncomment `%wheel ALL=(ALL) ALL` and add `Defaults rootpw` to the bottom of the file.

-Note: The `Defaults rootpw` is so that you use the root password instead of your user password for sudo. (makes more like windows)
+Note: The `Defaults rootpw` is so that you use the root password instead of your user password for running sudo commands which makes your install behave more like windows.

 ## Bootloader.
-Here is a little choose your own adventure bit for this install guide.
-There are three commonly used boot loaders that people tend to install.
-Choose the one you prefer and forget about the other one.
+Here is where you will be able to play a little choose your own adventure story for your install.
+There are three commonly used boot loaders that people tend to install on their systems.
+Choose the one you prefer and forget about the other ones.

 GRand Unified Bootloader / GRUB.
 (Easy Mode)<br>
-This bootloader is the most common across most distro's and has the most documentation around customisation.<br>
+This bootloader is the most common across most distro's and has the most documentation around customisation and configurations.<br>

 rEFInd.
 (Medium Mode)<br>
-This bootloader was originally designed for dualbooting mac but has been improved to support many more.
+This bootloader was originally designed for dualbooting OSX/mac but has been improved to support many more operating systems.
 This is what I would recommend if your trying to dualboot windows for some reason.
-(I'm not helping with setting up windows dualboot).
+(Still not helping with setting up windows dualboot).

 Systemd-Boot.
 (Hard Mode)<br>
-This bootloader is what I would recommended you as the packages are preinstalled onto your system during install.
+This bootloader is what I would recommended to you as the packages are preinstalled onto your system during install and are only targeted to booting a singular OS.

-If you chose to install GRUB then ONLY do 12a.<br>
+If you choose to install GRUB then ONLY do 12a.<br>
-If you chose to install rEFInd then ONLY do 12b.<br>
+If you choose to install rEFInd then ONLY do 12b.<br>
-If you chose to install Systemd-Boot then ONLY do 12c.
+If you choose to install Systemd-Boot then ONLY do 12c.

 ### 12a.
 GRUB.
 (Linux dual boot/Easy Mode)
 a.
-Run `pacman -S grub efibootmgr` to install the necessary packages.<br>
+Run `pacman -S grub efibootmgr` to install the necessary packages for installing GRUB.<br>
 b.
-Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to inject and install GRUB to your system.<br>
+Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to inject and install GRUB into your system.<br>
 c.
-Run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files.
+Once installed, run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files for the bootloader.

 ### 12b. rEFInd.
 (Medium Mode)
 a.
 Run `pacman -S refind` to install the necessary packages.<br>